lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The data rates in many IoT deployments are very limited.
 Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or even decades before the cryptographic limits are reached.
 If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

-## Cipher Suites
+## Cipher Suites and Cryptographic Algorithms

 For many constrained IoT devices it is problematic to support more than one cipher suite.
 Existing devices can be expected to support either ECDSA or EdDSA.
 To enable as much interoperability as we can reasonably achieve, less constrained devices SHOULD implement both cipher suite 0 (AES-CCM-16-64-128, SHA-256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, SHA-256) and cipher suite 2 (AES-CCM-16-64-128, SHA-256, P-256, ES256, P-256, AES-CCM-16-64-128, SHA-256).
 Constrained endpoints SHOULD implement cipher suite 0 or cipher suite 2.
 Implementations only need to implement the algorithms needed for their supported methods.

-The HMAC algorithm HMAC 256/64 (HMAC w/ SHA-256 truncated to 64 bits) SHALL NOT be supported for use in EDHOC.
+The hash algorithm SHA-1 SHALL NOT be be supported.
+The hash algorithm SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5u and c5u.

 ## Unprotected Data